How to Use Broccoli and Cauliflower Leaves

 The answer is yes!
 In fact, according to Registered Dietician Karen Donaldson, MS, RD, LD, the “leaves actually are a richer source of beta-carotene than either the stems or florets.”

 “Superfood” is not too strong a word for these nutrient-dense leaves.
-They are packed with healthy vitamins like A, C, and K, and calcium, fiber, iron, niacin, potassium, and thiamine.
+They are packed with healthy vitamins and minerals like A, C, and K, and calcium, fiber, iron, niacin, potassium, and thiamine.

 Don’t let all this nutrition and garden goodness go to waste.
 The part of the plant we usually eat is quite small compared to the abundance of outer leaves and stems.